-Section 5.-The three candidates in the Junior Class, the two in the Sophomore Class, and the one in the Freshman Class, having the largest number of votes respectively, shall be declared elected.
+Section 5.
+The three candidates in the Junior class and the two in the Sophomore class having the largest number of votes respectively, shall be declared elected.

 Section 6.
 In case the required number of candidates do not receive a majority of all the votes cast, balloting shall continue until an election is made, the lowest being eliminated at each ballot.